LLNL/blt/docs/tutorial/importing_targets.rst

 and imported targets.
 We have logically broken this topic into two groups: :ref:`CommonHPCDependencies` and :ref:`ThirdPartyLibraries`.

-:ref:`CommonHPCDependencies`, such as MPI, CUDA, HIP, and OpenMP, are bundled and ready to use included with BLT as regular named CMake targets.
+* :ref:`CommonHPCDependencies`, such as MPI, CUDA, HIP, and OpenMP, are bundled and ready to use included with BLT as regular named CMake targets.
 For example, just adding ``openmp`` to any ``DEPENDS_ON`` will add the necessary OpenMP compiler and link flags to any target.

-:ref:`ThirdPartyLibraries` are imported into your depending on the level of CMake support provided by that project.
+* :ref:`ThirdPartyLibraries` are imported into your depending on the level of CMake support provided by that project.
 BLT provides a macro, ``blt_import_library()``, which allows you to bundle all necessary information under a single name.
 Some projects properly export their CMake targets and only need to be imported via a call to ``include()``.

+Their following pages describe these topics in more detail.

 .. toctree::